 2. Exercise regularly

 Finding the motivation to exercise can be hard when you’re tired or in pain, but exercise is one of the most effective ways to manage fatigue.
 Exercise may also help reduce fibromyalgia pain if done properly.
 Exercising helps increase your muscle mass and strength, as well as your overall health.
-As an added bonus, the endorphin release you experience during exercise can also improve your quality of sleep and increase your energy.
+As a bonus, the endorphin release you experience during exercise can also improve your quality of sleep and increase your energy.

 3. Change your diet